JuliaDebug/Debugger.jl/README.md

     - `w add expr`: add an expression to the watch list
     - `w`: show all watch expressions evaluated in the current function's context
     - `w rm [i::Int]`: remove all or the `i`:th watch expression
+- `o`: open the current line in an editor
 - `q`: quit the debugger, returning `nothing`

 Advanced commands: